adorsys/beanval2json/README.md

 ## Validation

 Beanval2Json converts beanvalidation values to JSON to be used for client-side validation.
 This project does no validation.
 Most projects have their validation-plugins anyway which could use the generated JSON.
-One integration example with HTML5 form validation can be found in the [test-project](beanval2json-generator-test/src/main/webapp/js/html5-validation.js)
+You can find a [html5-validation example](beanval2json-generator-test/src/main/webapp/html5-validation) and an [AngularJS example](beanval2json-generator-test/src/main/webapp/angular-js-validation) in the test-project.